juangamella/icp/README.md

 #        [2.11059461, 0.7865869 , 3.87380337,        nan]])
 ```

-## Code Structure

-All the modules can be found inside the `ges/` directory.
-These include:

-  - `ges.ges` which is the main module with the calls to start GES, and contains the implementation of the insert, delete and turn operators.
-  - `ges.utils` contains auxiliary functions and the logic to transform a PDAG into a CPDAG, used after each application of an operator.
-  - `ges.scores` contains the modules with the score classes:
-      - `ges.scores.decomposable_score` contains the base class for decomposable score classes (see that module for more details).
-      - `ges.scores.gauss_obs_l0_pen` contains an implementation of the cached Gaussian BIC score, as used in the original GES paper.
-   - `ges.test` contains the modules with the unit tests and tests comparing against the algorithm's implementation in the 'pcalg' package.

 ## Tests

-All components come with unit tests to match, and some property-based tests.
-The output of the overall procedure has been checked against that of the [`pcalg`](https://www.rdocumentation.org/packages/pcalg/versions/2.7-1) implementation over tens of thousands of random graphs.
+Unit tests and doctests are included.
+Additionally, the output of the overall procedure has been checked against that of the R package by the original authors [`InvariantCausalPrediction`](https://www.rdocumentation.org/packages/pcalg/versions/2.7-1) over tens of thousands of random graphs.
 Of course, this doesn't mean there are no bugs, but hopefully it means *they are less likely* :)

 The tests can be run with `make test`.
 You can add `SUITE=<module_name>` to run a particular module only.
 There are, however, additional dependencies to run the tests.
 You can find these in [`requirements_tests.txt`](https://github.com/juangamella/ges/blob/master/requirements_tests.txt) and [`R_requirements_tests.txt`](https://github.com/juangamella/ges/blob/master/R_requirements_tests.txt).